 But, wait, if you’re using an iPad or iPhone, there is an effective way to track your lost iPhone without a third-party tracking solution.
 Even if you are not able to get your iPad or iPhone back, you will at least be able to get the personal data wiped off, so that there won’t be a kind of misuse or exposure of your confidential information.
 You can also, if you want, lock your device if you hadn’t locked it in the first place.

-In this post, however, we have a step-by-step tutorial to use above mentioned feature and thus to get back iPhone or iPad.
-The best part is that, you will able to use the same service to track your MacBook as well.
+In this post, however, we have a step-by-step tutorial to use the above-mentioned feature and thus to get back iPhone or iPad.
+The best part is that you will able to use the same service to track your MacBook as well.
 We’ve two methods to use, and you can choose the convenient — and available, for that matter — one.

 Before We Begin

 Both the methods we are going to talk about need an internet connection to find your lost iPad or iPhone.
 Either the mobile data or Wi-Fi needs to be turned on.
 If there is no hope in these two cases, you should better get some other kind of help.
 If you’re sure — or somewhat optimistic — about the internet connection, we can begin.